 Infiniti QX56 Recalls

-The instrument panel fuel gauge may show fuel in the fuel tank when there is none, typically about 1/4 when the tank is empty.
+The fuel gauge may read incorrectly, showing fuel when the tank is empty.
 This could cause the vehicle to run out of gas and stall, increasing the risk of a crash.
-Dealers will replace the fuel sender unit inside the fuel tank to correct this concern.
-This recall is expected to begin on March 22, 2010.

-The AC condenser fan motor in the engine compartment may not be sealed properly against water intrusion and it may not have proper drainage.
-Water intrusion may lead to corrosion and possibly overheating of the motor, and a fire.
-Dealers will install a "thermal protector kit" and test and replace the AC condenser fan motor if needed.
-The recall began August 2, 2008.
+The AC condenser fan motor in the engine compartment may not be sealed properly against water intrusion.
+Water intrusion may lead to corrosion and possibly overheating and a fire.